BTPBuddy/btpbuddy.github.io/_posts/2019-06-21-Poste-technique.md

 ---
 layout: post
-title: BTPBuddy: A Developer's Story
+title: BTPBuddy: "A Developer's Story"
 categories: [blog, dev]
 tags: [projet, dev, developer]
 ---

 This is going to be a longer, and in some ways, more technical post regarding the evolution of the BTPBuddy platform from a developer's point of view.

 Posts have been scarce from my end, so I wanted to take the time to introduce the architectural decisions made in building the platform, as well as to talk about certain successes and failures in the development lifecycle over the past several months.